Arvid Costmar

-Arvid Costmar (born 7 July 2001) is a Swedish professional ice hockey centre currently playing for Linköping HC of the Swedish Hockey League (SHL).
+Arvid Costmar (born 7 July 2001) is a Swedish professional ice hockey centre currently playing for Djurgårdens IF of the Swedish Hockey League (SHL).

 Playing career

 Costmar was drafted 215th overall by the Vancouver Canucks in the 2019 NHL Entry Draft.
 Costmar made his Swedish Hockey League debut with Linköping HC during the 2018–19 SHL season, appearing in 4 regular season games.

+Following his sixth SHL season with Linköping in 2023–24, and after a brief initial loan stint, Costmar opted to sign a one-year contract on a permanent basis with Djurgårdens IF on 29 April 2024.